 Wednesday March 27: Trani and Bitonto

 This morning we enjoy a relaxed walking tour of Trani.
 The beauty of this waterfront town derives from the harmonious limestone architecture, a fine Norman cathedral and a large Norman-Swabian fortress lining its two bays.
 In the afternoon, we travel to nearby Bitonto to visit the largest cathedral in Puglia, not well known but very much worth a visit.
 It boasts impressive Romanesque architecture and well-presented excavations dating back to the 5th century.
 Overnight Trani (B)

 Today we visit a range of sites a short distance inland from Trani.
-First we stop at the site of the battlefield of Cannae, where in 216BC the Carthaginian general Hannibal routed the Roman army.
+First, we stop at the site of the battlefield of Cannae, where in 216BC the Carthaginian general Hannibal routed the Roman army.
 There is a small museum at the site and a viewing platform which allow for a good understanding of this famous event.
 We continue on to Puglia’s principal archaeological centre Canosa di Puglia, to visit the ancient acropolis and the hypogeum, first used by Dauni as pagan catacombs.
-We will also visit Venosa to tour the Aragonese castle.
+We visit the Archaeological Museum of Palazzo Sinesi, and the Cathedral of San Sabino, built by the Lombard’s in the 7th-8th century.
 Overnight Trani (B)